-Much of my time goes into the editing of your birth movie, and that is where my creation journey begins.
+Much of my time goes into the editing of your birth movie, and that is where my creative journey begins.
 Each birth tells a unique story, and each personal birth movie is treated as such.
 I go through the raw footage choosing the most touching and inspiring moments.
-I then weave them with music, titles, stills and love.
+I then weave them with music, titles, stills, and love.
 This process could take up to 2-3 months, depending on my workload.
-If you needed it sooner than 6 weeks after the birth, I do offer a rush service for an additional 20% of your total editing fee.
+If you need it sooner than 6 weeks after the birth, I do offer a rush service for an additional 20% of your total editing fee.

 When is a good time to book you?